 Cheapest non-owner car insurance companies in Alaska

-Western National Insurance offers the most affordable non-owner car insurance in Alaska, with rates averaging $153.
-The second cheapest Alaska non-owner insurer is State Farm.
-Average rates are $162.
+Western National Insurance offers the lowest non-owner car insurance rates in Alaska, with an average cost of $153.
+The next most affordable option is State Farm, which has an average rate of $162.

-Compare the cheapest non-owner car insurance companies in Alaska below.
+The table below lists the most budget-friendly non-owner car insurance companies in Alaska.

 CompanyAverage annual premiumAverage monthly premium